appcornerit/iTunesPicker/README.md

 Search Music, Movies and Music Videos on YouTube.

-iTunesPicker is for iPhone only, requires iOS 7 and use **AppCornerKit framework** that simplifies communication with iTunes API, the framework is included in the external folder and is free for unlimited use.
+iTunesPicker is for iPhone only, requires iOS 7 or above and use **AppCornerKit framework** that simplifies communication with iTunes API, the framework is included in the external folder and is free for unlimited use.

 **Author**: Denis Berton [@DenisBerton](https://twitter.com/DenisBerton)